yanngallis/symfony-test/README.md

 ## Test instructions
 - Clone the repository.
+- Create a new branch with your name
 ---
 - An unauthenticated user is not allowed to purchase a product.
 - When a user clicks on the "Buy the product" link, it will open a Stripe window that will allow the user to enter their credit card information in order to make the purchase.
 - Confirm purchase to the user when it is validate.
 ---
-- Commit your changes to the repository.
+- Commit your changes to the repository into your own branch.

 ---
 - User's credentials are : admin@test.com / password (created by fixtures)